Last Updated on April 15, 2023 by Andrew Pirie

 I went to Constanta, Romania’s primary Black Seaport.
 The Ovidius University Constanta, which is the venue of the conference, is located.

-My trip really shows that Romania is a country worth being a land of choice for travelers.
-Of course, there may be some problems along the way, such as getting directions, etc. Still, you can’t help but sometimes sitting around at the city center and view its sights as it widens your perspective towards the world.
+My trip shows that Romania is a country worth being a land of choice for travelers.
+Of course, there may be some problems along the way, such as getting directions, etc. Still, you can’t help but sometimes sit around at the city center and view its sights as it widens your perspective towards the world.

 About the author:

 Airnel T. Abarra is a public high school student from San Pablo City, Philippines.
-Recently he finished MS Human Movement Science at the UP College of Human Kinetics.
+Recently he finished his MS in Human Movement Science at the UP College of Human Kinetics.
 And presented his thesis at the 13th International Scientific Conference: Perspectives in Physical Education and Sport at the Ovidius University in Constanta, Romania.

 PLEASE SHARE THIS ARTICLE